microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 There are three layout variants in AvatarGroup:

 - Spread layout (Default): Avatars are spaced evenly.
-- Stack layout: Avatars are overlaped evenly.
+- Stack layout: Avatars are overlapped evenly.
 - Pie layout: For the pie layout there can be a minimum of two Avatars and a maximum of three.
 This layout does not overflow and provides a popover for more details.

   - If the size of the avatar group is `36` or smaller then only the first letter of the initials will be displayed.
   - `maxAvatars` will be ignored when using this layout.

-- For `Spread` and `Stack` layouts, by default have a maximum of 5 avatars before overflowing.
+- The `spread` and `stack` layouts have a maximum of 5 avatars before overflowing by default, which can be overridden via the `maxAvatars` prop.

 ## API